Ayodeji-python/Learn-Spring-Boot-in-100-Steps---Beginner-to-Expert/02.Spring-Boot-Web-Application-V2/99-step-by-step-changes.md

 	<artifactId>tomcat-embed-jasper</artifactId>
 	<scope>provided</scope>
 </dependency>
-I also needed to instal the Eclipse Enterprise Jave and Web Developer Tools 3.30 from Eclipse Marketplace to get this step working
+I also needed to instal the Eclipse Enterprise Java and Web Developer Tools 3.30 from Eclipse Marketplace to get this step working
 ```
 ### /src/main/java/com/in28minutes/springboot/myfirstwebapp/hello/SayHelloController.java Modified